Skip to main content

 In NewSpace, names travel quickly.
 Often faster than content.
 Reputation arrives before you do, shaped by conversations you were not part of.

-Human marketing protects that reputation by choosing reality over performance and long-term credibility over short-term visibility.
+Human marketing protects that reputation by choosing reality and long-term credibility over short-term visibility and shiny ads.

 Teaching, helping, contributing